Zero-Variance Gradients for Variational Autoencoders: Exact ELBO with Linear Decoder

-This final equation is fully analytical.
+Finally, we substitute this closed-form expression back into the expected reconstruction log-likelihood $\mathbb{E}[\log p_\theta(\x | \z)]$ and now this is fully analytical.
 The expectation over the latent variable $\bm{z}$ has been entirely eliminated, and the reconstruction loss now depends only on the mean $(\mathbb{E}[z_i])$ and variance $\text{Var}(z_i)$ of the latent distribution.
 This allows for direct and analytic gradient computation with respect to the encoder parameters.